zookz/cordova-plugin-health/README.md

 Quirks of queryAggregated()

 - when querying for activities, calories and distance are provided when available in HealthKit and never in Google Fit
-- calories.basal in Android may be not available in time windows smaller than 2 or 3 days (due to Google Fit's implementation), as calories.active is computed by subtracting the basal from the total, when the basal is not available because of the time window being too small, the answer may be undefined

 ### store()